vexthecoder/OysterDetector/README.md

 - **Webhook issues**:
   - Verify URLs start with `https://discord.com/api/webhooks/`
-  - Test webhook URLs directly using a tool like DiscoHook
+  - Test webhook URLs directly using a tool like DiscoHook (Or the built-in 'Test' button)

 - **High CPU Usage**:
   - Close unnecessary applications
   - Restart Oyster Detector

+  <small>This usually happens after a long period of runtime (50+ hours~)</small>

 ### **How to Report Bugs**
 Please include: